 We welcomed more of the community and corporate partners into the centre with the hiring of spaces within our wonderful building bringing additional income for the charity and fostering new relationships with supporters and funders.

 In Spring, were excited to see the opening of Escape Hair and Beauty services on site.
 A fantastic addition to Beaverbrooks House, providing carers and the general public with pamper and treatment services.

-Our relationship with the RONJA Business Network began.
+Our relationship with the RONJA Business Network began (now named The Business Breakfast).
 We became their chosen charity and host their weekly meetings on-site here at Beaverbrooks House.

 Our service delivery teams became integrated with the NHS and Social Care Community Neighbourhood Hubs providing early help and partnership working to ensure that carers are provided with support at the earliest opportunity.